GM profit helped by delayed spending, better-than-expected Europe

 "I feel like Europe will continue to be a black hole until we're at least able to frame the magnitude of the downturn," he added.
 "They showed some nimbleness in this quarter that they have not shown so far since the new GM went public.
 People will remain sceptical though before they want to give them any credit."

-GM officials acknowledged Europe -- where GM sells the Opel and Vauxhall brands -- remained challenging and they declined to say when it would return to profitability in that region, where it has racked up 12 years of losses.
+GM officials acknowledged Europe remains challenging and they declined to say when it can return to profitability in that region, where it has racked up 12 years of losses.

-"We clearly have more work to do to offset the headwinds we face, especially in regions like Europe and South America," GM Chief Executive Dan Akerson said.
+"We clearly have more work to do to offset the headwinds we face, especially in regions like Europe and South America," GM Chief Executive Dan Akerson said in a statement.

-GM has made progress on all the key components of Opel's restructuring, and management and German labor unions continue talks on improving productivity and reducing costs and manufacturing capacity with an agreement expected between the sides this autumn, he added.

-GM's loss in Europe compared with a profit a year ago of $102 million.
-Chief Financial Officer Dan Ammann said the industry overall will face a challenging European environment in the second half of the year.
+GM's loss in Europe compared with a profit a year earlier of $102 million.
+Chief Financial Officer Dan Ammann said the industry overall will face a challenging environment there in the second half of the year.

-Opel board Chairman Stephen Girsky said GM did not react quickly enough to the deepening crisis in Europe and was working hard to cut costs and bureaucracy there.

-Ammann, who expects global business trends in the second half similar to the first six months, said GM would address high Opel vehicle inventories in the third and fourth quarters.
-Morgan Stanley analyst Adam Jonas said Europe is likely to lose materially more money in the second half of the year compared with the first six months.

-GM's international business unit, which includes the crucial Chinese market, saw earnings slip 2.8 percent to $557 million.
-Akerson emphasized, however, that he expects annual Chinese auto sales to hit 30 million vehicles by the end of the decade.
-GM also said it increased sales volume and market share in China in the second quarter.

-GM officials said they are one year into a two-year transition to the redesigned Chevrolet Silverado and GMC Sierra.
-The company previously had not said when the new full-size trucks would launch next year.

-Shares of GM initially fell and then rallied into positive territory before slipping lower again.
-In midday trading, they were off 42 cents, or 2 percent, at $19.24 on the New York Stock Exchange.
+Shares of GM initially fell but were up 8 cents at $19.74 in early trading on the New York Stock Exchange.

-(Additional reporting by Maria Sheahan in Frankfurt; Editing by Gerald E. McCormick and Maureen Bavdek)
+(Additional reporting by Paul Lienert in Detroit; Editing by Gerald E. McCormick and Maureen Bavdek)

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.